Huemul/trae/README.md

 #### `trae.finally([middleware])`

 Runs at the end regardless of the request result.
-Is not a promise.
-Function provided to this method is run in a sync way.
+Is not promise based.
+Functions provided to this method are run synchronously.

 ```js
 const finallyMiddleware = () => {